 Located in a quiet neighborhood in Bangor, Maine, Summit View is a six-bed facility licensed for ages 10-21.
 Typically referrals for the program were older adolescents that have a variety of psychosocial and mental health needs.
 Our youth are referred for a variety of needs.
 Our age range averages between the ages of 12 and 19.
 Youth referred present with differing developmental levels and diverse mental health needs in addition to needing basic living skills.
 With youth challenged with diverse emotional and behavioral needs, we create treatment plans and interventions that are personalized to meet the changing needs of our clients. youth and families actively participate in their treatment plan process and are encouraged to be actively involved in the group milieu treatment.
 Family reunification is a primary focus of treatment and staff and families work together to create safe discharge plans in a timely manner.

-For more information contact: Jay Bowker, Program Director
+For more information contact: Stephanie Farquhar, Program Director